LunarStorm97/archive/README.md

 # Samsung Firmware Downloader

 This repository contains a script to download firmware for Samsung Devices using Node.js.
-The script interacts with Samsung servers to fetch the latest firmware version for a specific model and region and downloads the firmware securely.

 ## Features